smithy-lang/smithy-rs/design/src/rfcs/rfc0023_serialization_and_deserialization.md

 - Reason behind the implementation of non-human readable format

 We can make the resulting size of the serialized data smaller.
-Alternatively, we can serialize it as an array of `u8`, which will make the implementation simpler.
-However, we believe that the benefit outweighs the complexity.

-For encoding, we considered using little endian, however, we believe that there is no advantage or disadvantage over one another.

 ### Date Time
 `Serialize` and `Deserialize` is not implemented with derive macro.